rgoshen/notes/langauges/frontend/javascript/javascript.vanilla.basics.fundamentals-part-1.md

 > Who knows?
 > We need to come closer and check.
 >
-> Such programmers save a little bit on variable declaration but lose ten times more on debugging.
+> Such programmers save a little on variable declaration but lose ten times more on debugging.
 >
 > An extra variable is good, not evil.
 >